MaximeLagrange/Muography_Workshop_BND_2023/README.md

 # Muon scattering tomography end-to-end simulation framework

+This repository aims at guiding the user for the installation of an end-to-end muon scattering tomography framework required for the BND School 2023, held in Wuppertal, Germany.
+For more information, please have look at the [introductory slides] ADD LINK!!.

+*N.B: The full installation might take some time.
+Please make sure that you **install the framework prior to the workshop**!
+If you run into issues you cannot solve by yourself, please use the [dedicated slack chanel](https://join.slack.com/share/enQtNTU2MzQ2ODkzNzMzMy1jNGY1ODhlZjI0NDcxOWUxZTIwZWRjNjU4YTIxMDRlNjA5NzhmZjZmZTg1NjdiOTJiMWM3OTA1ZWQyN2Y4NGMw).* **Update the link before the workshop!**

 ## Installation

 Debuging GEANT4 code can be a painful experience.
 In order to make this workshop a succes, one need every participant to run the same **Operating System** (OS) so that everybody is on the same page.
 A "simple" solution is the use of a **Virtual Machine** (VM),  a compute resource that uses software instead of a physical computer to run programs and deploy apps.
 Using it, every participant will be able to run the same OS, in our case **Ubuntu 22.04**.